 Raw meat whether for humans or animals carries a certain number of bacteria some of which can potentially cause illness in people handling them or the animals consuming them.
-There're potential other risks discussed blow as well
+There are potential other risks discussed blow as well.

 I am going to run through ways of minimising this risk and try to explain why you should be careful but not too concerned.
 Bacterial contamination in a Food hygiene issue NOT a problem with raw feeding per se.